Maria Farmer: Later artwork

-In January 2020, Farmer was working on a series of paintings and pastel drawings called “The Survivors Project” consisting of individual portraits of known survivors of Epstein's abuse.
-She claims the harm experienced by countless other victims of Epstein could have been prevented had authorities acted when she first reported the abuse.
+In late 2019, Farmer resumed creating artwork after more than twenty years away from her art practice.
+She began working on a series of paintings and pastel drawings called The Survivors Project consisting of individual portraits of known survivors of Epstein's abuse.
+She believes the harm experienced by countless other victims of Epstein could have been prevented had authorities acted when she first reported the abuse.

-Farmer created a seven foot long artwork on canvas about the Epstein abuse network which depicted individuals involved in the scandal in a style akin to Hieronymus Bosch.
+Farmer created a seven foot long artwork on canvas about the Epstein abuse network titled The Setiles, 2020, which portrayed individuals involved in the scandal in a style akin to Hieronymus Bosch.
+In The Setiles, Kate Briquelet of the Daily Beast described Farmer's depiction of some of Epstein's associates as "murderous lizard people" whereas some of the "victims' lawyers who fought for justice" were illustrated as cherubs.

 Lawsuit against the federal government

+In July 2023, Farmer and Sarah Ransome filed a notice of claim to sue the U.S. government for $600 million.

-On May 29, 2025, Farmer filed a lawsuit in the U.S. District Court for the District of Columbia against the federal government accusing the Justice Department, U.S. Attorney's Offices, and the FBI of negligence and negligent infliction of emotional distress for failing to protect her and other victims of Epstein.
+In May 2025, Farmer filed a lawsuit in the U.S. District Court for the District of Columbia against the federal government accusing the Justice Department, U.S. Attorney's Offices, and the FBI of negligence and negligent infliction of emotional distress for failing to protect her and other victims of Epstein.

 Personal life

 After being diagnosed with a brain tumor and non-Hodgkin lymphoma, she was receiving treatment for cancer in May 2020.